denten-papers/harcourt-exposed/intro.md

 technology that uses Wi-Fi signals to detect moving humans behind walls in closed rooms."
-Just a few years ago, the very idea of mapping rooms with microphones or tracking humans behind closed doors with wireless signals would be relegated to the pages of an Ian Fleming novel.
-Further, the suggestion that consumers would voluntarily place such capable devices in the middle of their living rooms defies belief still, despite the evidence.
+Just a few years ago, the very idea of mapping rooms with microphones or tracking humans behind closed doors with wireless signals would be relegated to the pages of novel by Ian Fleming.
+The suggestion that consumers would voluntarily place such capable devices in the middle of their living rooms defies belief still, despite the evidence.
 Where a bug in a hotel room caused scandals in the Nixon era, inviting a beastie that carries